-Labor Force: In 2023, 50% of women worked outside the home, lower than the US rate (57%), the same as that of Honduras (50%), and higher than El Salvador (46%).
+Labor Force: In 2024, 49% of women worked outside the home, lower than the US rate (57%), more than Honduras (39%), and higher than El Salvador (47%).
 Although more Belizean women graduate from universities than men, few attain managerial positions within the workplace, inhibiting their ability to earn higher salaries.
 Indeed, women across the workforce receive lower wages than men with comparable education levels and work experience.